chainstacklabs/solana-candy-machine-observer-html/README.md

 This is a pure frontend web application.

-Open index.html with a browser to see it in action
+Open index.html with a browser to see it in action.

-There is also a live fiddle [here](https://jsfiddle.net/wuzhong/y7okLgds/)

 ## How to use it